citp/privacy-policy-historical/a/ad/adv/advancedanime.com.md

 <http://www.google.com/privacy_ads.html>
 <http://www.gorillanation.com/privacy/>

-This website also utilize certain services provided by DoubleClick, Inc. (“DoubleClick”).
+This website also utilize certain services provided by DoubleClick, Inc. (�DoubleClick�).
 These services include the use of DoubleClick's "DART" cookie that enables the serving of ads to you based on visits to this site and other sites on the Internet.
-For further information concerning DoubleClick’s privacy practices, including the ability to opt-out from any data collection, reporting and/or targeting activities associated with its services, please go to <http://www.doubleclick.com/privacy/index.aspx>
+For further information concerning DoubleClick�s privacy practices, including the ability to opt-out from any data collection, reporting and/or targeting activities associated with its services, please go to <http://www.doubleclick.com/privacy/index.aspx>

 **Obtaining your consent**